 About $29

-There are other options, including Victorinox (about $40), Henckels (forged blade, also about $40, but at 8-inches, shorter than most bread knives), and Tojiro (about $55, with a wooden handle; a favorite among home cooks, but a little long with a 14-inch blade--be sure you have storage space).
+There are other options, including Victorinox (about $40), Henckels (forged blade, also about $40, but at 8-inches, shorter than most bread knives), and Tojiro (about $55, with a wooden handle; a favorite among home cooks, but a little long with a 14-inch blade--be sure you have the storage space).

 When you choose a bread knife, here are some features to consider: